Alan Osmond: Death

-David Levi Osmond (born 1979) is the lead singer of the Osmonds Second Generation and the Osmond Chapman Orchestra, a big band.
-He participated in the eighth season of American Idol on January 28, 2009, with a pass to Hollywood.
-However, due to laryngitis, he was not able to make it past Hollywood week.
-David also substitutes for his uncle Donny in stage shows with his aunt Marie, and his song "We Are One" was used as the theme song to the Glenn Beck Radio Program from 2016 to 2017; he also hosted a brief revival of Wonderama in 2017.
-Since 2021, David Osmond has been a host of KUTV's lifestyle/infotainment program Fresh Living.

-Like his father, David Osmond was also diagnosed with multiple sclerosis; David's case was diagnosed in 2005 and has, to date, been less severe than his father's.

-Nathan Osmond

-Nathan George Osmond (born 1977) records as an independent country musician.
+Osmond died at his home in Lehi, Utah, on April 20, 2026, at the age of 76.
+He had spent a week hospitalized in intensive care before returning home to receive hospice care four days before his death.
+He was buried at Spanish Fork City Cemetery in Spanish Fork.

 Awards

 In November 2021, Alan and Suzanne Osmond were honored as Pillars of Utah Valley.
 In 2000, Alan Osmond received the Dorothy Corwin Spirit of Life Award from the National Multiple Sclerosis Society.
 In his acceptance speech, he stated that he had done some time in the military reserve and that he had taken karate lessons from Chuck Norris, both of which reinforced the "you can do it" attitude that he learned from his father.
-His motto is, "I may have MS, but MS does NOT have me!"
-He currently runs the OneHeart Foundation which Alan and his wife founded, and also works as a motivational speaker.
+His motto was, "I may have MS, but MS does NOT have me!"
+He ran the OneHeart Foundation, which Alan and his wife founded, and also worked as a motivational speaker.

+In 1986, Alan and his brothers were granted honorary lifetime membership into the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America.